sj1999-BIT/tp/docs/UserGuide.md

 Example and expected outcome:<br>
 * `tagInfo t/male colleagues` tag Info: males used by 3 people, colleagues used by 5 people
-* `tagInfo list` returns a list with all the tags labelled by the contacts.
+* `tagInfo list` returns a list with all the tags labeled by the contacts.

 ### Calculating wedding cost : `price`
-This feature helps you calculate your wedding expenses, so that you can stick to the budget and prevent overspending.
+This feature helps you calculate your wedding expenses so that you can stick to the budget and prevent overspending.

 To calculate the expenses:
 1. Type the command in the command box with the following format:
     * `price` (For over wedding cost)
     * `price t/TAG [t/TAG]…​` (For the cost under 1 or more category, specified by `TAG`)
 2. Press Enter

 <div markdown="block" class="alert alert-success">